DevCalculus/IsrealIyiolaMorawo/README.md

 # Hi 👋, I'm Isreal Morawo

-I am a PhD candidate in Mechanical Engineering at UBC Vancouver, with a focus on numerical modeling and simulation of complex fluids, particularly liquid crystals dynamics.
-My work bridges the fields of computational mechanics, soft matter physics, and applied mathematics.
+I am a PhD student in Mechanical Engineering at UBC Vancouver, with a focus on numerical modeling and simulation of complex fluids, particularly Liquid crystals dynamics.
+My work bridges the fields of computational/continuum mechanics, soft matter physics, and applied mathematics.

 ---

 ### 🌟 About Me
-- 🔭 **Current Research**: Developing advanced numerical models for the simulation of liquid crystals dynamics, exploring their applications in various technological and scientific domains.
+- 🔭 **Current Research**: Investigating topological defects in nematic and cholesteric LCs.
 - 🌱 **Skills Development**: Expanding expertise in advanced computational techniques, simulations, and the mechanics of soft matter.
 - 👯 **Collaborative Goals**: Eager to collaborate on projects involving numerical methods, computational fluid dynamics, and mechanics of soft materials.